 World’s Premier Culinary College Expands Commitment to the Future of Food

-Education with the Launch of New Center for Executive and Graduate Education
+Education with the Launch of New Center for Executive Education

 St. Helena, CA – The Culinary Institute of America (CIA) today announced plans to launch The Food Business School (FBS), its new

-center for executive and graduate education.
+center for executive education.
 The Food Business School broadens the CIA’s

 commitment to the future of food education and leadership with specialized